Updated to reflect current data: June 16, 2022

 What is USDC?

-As of July 19, 2021, USDC is a top-15 coin on every exchange.
-It has $26.8 billion in total supply (up from $518 million at the start of 2020), and holds a 23% market share for all stablecoins.
+As of June 16, 2022, USDC is a top-10 coin on every exchange.
+It’s the fourth highest cryptocurrency on CoinMarketCap.
+It has $54.4 billion in total supply (up from $518 million at the start of 2020 and $26.8 billion in July of 2021), and holds a 35% market share for all stablecoins.
 It’s quickly become one of the largest coins, and it looks like it's continuing to build serious momentum.

 How is USDC stabilized?
 USDC is pegged 1:1 to actual U.S. dollars (USD) and held in reserve bank accounts.
 It’s subject to regular audits to ensure that it’s staying an actual dollar.
 This is how you can trust that USDC will remain $1 regardless of what happens.